VincentToups/racket-lib/roguelikes/turtles-monad.md

 one a flavor of how one constructs a monad for a specific purpose, rather than grabbing one off the shelf.
 Also, for variety, we'll be using Scheme, rather than Emacs Lisp.
-While the code here is probably a stonesthrow away from any Scheme implementation, I'm working in Racket.
+While the code here is probably a stone's throw away from any Scheme implementation, I'm working in Racket.

 Remember Turtle Graphics?